nirlepp/Accelya-Documentation/PROD/openshift-healthcheck.md

 ### Cluster Resource Quotas and Limit Ranges

-- Resource Quotas only defined for `openshift-host-network` namespace.
+- Resource Quotas only defined for `openshift-host-network (default)` namespace.

 <span style="color:red"> **Recommendation:** </span>
 - Define Cluser Resource Quotas and Limit Ranges for above mentioned User Projects for better utilization of Cluster CPU and Memory resources.
 Also, proper settings of Quotas and Ranges will help identify overall cluster utilization and costing.